SoleilUmwiza92/SoleilUmwiza92/README.md

 - Technologies: Visual studio, postman, and firebase.
 - Tools:Jira, Git, and Mc Teams

-2. **AI Model for Analyzing Student Traits and Grades**: Investigated correlations between Five-Point Test results, personality traits, and school grades in Limburg using Python.
+**2. AI Model for Analyzing Student Traits and Grades**: Investigated correlations between Five-Point Test results, personality traits, and school grades in Limburg using Python.
 The project involved the development of an online version of the FivePoint Test and analysis of data